Does the Director Election System Matter? Evidence from Majority Voting

 Source: Review of Accounting Studies

 Ertimur, Yonca, Fabrizio Ferri, and David Oesch.
 "Does the Director Election System Matter?
 Evidence from Majority Voting."
-Columbia Business School, 2013.
+Review of Accounting Studies (forthcoming).